 Want to find out more about Krakow?

-This article is a collaboration with Zoover, who invited me to join their press trip to Krakow.
+I wrote this article in collaboration with Zoover.
+Thanks for iniviting me on this trip!
 If you’re a Dutch-speaker and you’re looking for travel inspiration, make sure to check out their blog.
-You’ll also find more useful information about activities in Krakow on this page!
+You’ll also find more useful information about activities in Krakow on this page.